rafaelfcardoso/kairo-ios/scratchpad.md

 - [ ] Remove FocusSessionViewModel debug logs.
 - [ ] Refactor Focus Session modal logic in TaskFormView: use a @State var to control modal visibility and present FocusSessionView using .sheet or .fullScreenCover.
 Remove UIKit rootVC.present logic for SwiftUI-native modal presentation.
 - [ ] Fix: Focus session modal does not show when tapping "Iniciar Sessão de foco" (ensure state and sheet logic is correct and integrated with FocusSessionViewModel).

-## Project Status Board (Chat Overlay Refactor)
-- [x] Refactor chat overlay to be global (app-level only), removing from MainView and other views.
-- [ ] Remove the custom tab bar and all related logic from ZenithApp.swift and any other affected files.
-- [ ] Ensure chat overlay respects safe areas and does not cross navigation/tool bar boundaries (now simplified).
-- [ ] Test across all screens to confirm no duplication and correct overlay behavior.

-## Success Criteria (Chat Overlay Refactor)
-- Only one chat overlay/input is ever visible, regardless of screen.
-- Chat overlay never crosses navigation/tool bar boundaries (tab bar removed).
-- No duplicated chat messages or UI.
-- All existing chat and navigation functionality remains intact.

-## Planner Note (Tab Bar Removal)

-- User has decided the tab bar is unnecessary and can be safely removed from the app.
-- Dashboard remains deactivated.
-- This will simplify the layout and resolve chat overlay/safe area complexity.

 ## Planner Note: Local Chat Sessions & History (Pre-Backend)